 Dating the Book of Revelation

 In this Learning Activity we are going to explore the topic of when the book of Revelation was written.
 The first question that may pop into your thinking may be: Why be concerned over such a fine point about the Bible?
-The answer to this question is that the date the book of Revelation was written is a major factor in the interpretation of both the book of Revelation itself and many other passages in the Bible!
+The answer to this question is that the date that the book of Revelation was written is a major factor in the interpretation of both the book of Revelation itself and many other passages in the Bible!

 At the time of my writing of this Learning Activity, there are two camps of scholarship of the dating of the book of Revelation.
 One camp places the date at around the year AD 95 in the later years of the reign of the Emperor Domitian (AD 81–96).
 The second camp places the dating in late AD 68 prior to the destruction of Jerusalem.